IviIvanova18/Battleship/README.md

 ##### Output:

-If the test is successful, only it's name will be printed.
+If the test is successful, only its name will be printed.
 Otherwise, the assert function will stop the program.

 ##### Format of test files: